syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Sending message

-Send button will be enabled only if the editor has string charachter which is placed in message inuput area. after tapping send button or presssing enter key in UWP. textmessage will be created with text in the editor. `SendMessage` event and `SendMessageCommand`will be raised before adding textmessage to `SfChat.Messages` collection.
+Send button will be enabled only if the editor has string character which is placed in message input area. after tapping send button or pressing enter key in UWP. text message will be created with text in the editor. `SendMessage` event and `SendMessageCommand`will be raised before adding text message to `SfChat.Messages` collection.

 ### Cancel the message from sending